hcarey-data/Online-Retail-Analysis-Project/README.md

 and InvoiceTime, which show the date and time the transaction was made, respectively.
 Price is the unit price per product.
 Customer ID refers to the specific customer that bought the product, and Country is the customer's country of origin.
-These tables are later merged in bigQuery SQL and used to create fact and dimension tables for the PowerBI visualizations.
+These tables are later merged in BigQuery SQL and used to create fact and dimension tables for the PowerBI visualizations.

+For RFM analysis, recency measures how long ago their purchase was, frequency measures the amount of purchases made by each customer over their tenure in the dataset, and monetary represents the total amount of money the customer has given to the company.
+In BigQuery SQL, several common table expressions (CTEs) are linked to develop RFM scores based on these metrics to determine how truly valuable a customer is to the company.

 ## Data Limitations